Hi all – we’ve switched to our new blog URL at :

 Here’s the executive summary :

-To start I spun up a deliberately small cut down test server, set up a reasonably complex API, and used the great tools at
+To start I spun up a deliberately small cut down test server, set up a reasonably complex API, and used the great tools at http://blitz.io to rush the API with hundreds of concurrent requests

 That spike at the start was a concern, even though it is on a small server.